ysasamson/YoutubeHistory/README.md

 # Youtube Watch History Exploratory Analysis
 ## Objective
 Exploratory Data Analysis on my own Youtube History.
 In this project, I was able to determine:
-1. The most viewed channels
+1. Most viewed channels
+2. Most watched videos
-2. Video title keywords that appeared the most in the watch history (using NLP)
+3. Video title keywords that appeared the most in the watch history (using NLP)
-3. Most active hours spent watching videos throughout the day
+4. Most active hours spent watching videos throughout the day
-4. Video watching patterns based on month, day, and hour of videos watched
+5. Video watching patterns based on month, day, and hour of videos watched

 ## Technology
 Language: Python